Part 2 - Ammunition, Fuzes, Projectiles and Propellants

 Igniter or Igniter Patch - Bag ammunition charges have a small patch at one or both ends containing black powder (gunpowder).
 This is used to set off the main propellant charge.
 See "primer" below.

 K Device and A.K.
 Device - British designations for projectiles using dye bags.
-K devices had a dye container with a small explosive charge and a fuze which triggered upon water impact.
+K devices had a dye container with a small explosive charge with a fuze that triggered upon water impact.
 These were used for 6 to 16 inch (15.2 to 40.6 cm) projectiles with the exception of the older 7.5 inch (19 cm) guns which were not issued dye projectiles.
 A.K. devices were used for 4.5 to 5.25 inch (11.4 to 13.3 cm) projectiles.
 A.K.
 Devices did not use an explosive charge.
 Instead, the ballistic cap had forward and aft ports sealed with brass plugs.
 Water impact forced out the plugs and water entered through the forward ports, mixed with the dye, and then exited through the aft ports.
 Red, Yellow and Green dyes were made, with White being available by simply not providing a dye.
 See "Splash Colors" below.

 Lead Foil - A piece of lead foil is sometimes inserted at the top of the propellant in a cartridge case.
 The lead foil aids in scouring away residue left from the driving bands or unburnt propellant.